How we reach our commitments

 Forest protection and reforestation

-As forest protection and reforestation are key climate solutions, in our own undisturbed land, (representing 100’000 hectares), we will invest in carbon inset projects, not only to sequester carbon compensating part of our scope 3 emissions, but also promote climate resilience, protect biodiversity, and restore ecosystems.
+As forest protection and reforestation are key climate solutions, in our own undisturbed land we will invest in forest protection and reforestation projects to promote climate resilience, protect biodiversity, and restore ecosystems.
 Further, as per our Quarry and Biodiversity Directive, Holcim commits not to open new sites or explorations within protected areas declared under World Heritage, IUCN I and IUCN III.

 Our quarries and sites are an integral part of wider landscapes, which play an essential role in providing ecosystem services to people, including indigenous communities and vulnerable groups, as well as being the habitat of wildlife and flora.
 The landscapes cover important habitat types, from forests to grassland, from deserts to aquatic / ocean shore habitats.
 We aim to become a leading voice in landscape protection beyond our own sites, participating in or leading multi-stakeholder collaboration with all relevant stakeholders from industrial sites to our suppliers (which usually are located in the same landscape) to agricultural producers and local communities.
 Creating and executing on a common vision for biodiversity protection in our landscapes will include important local elements such as wildlife corridors, protection from natural hazards such as fire or floods, and it will be complemented by our approach to water stewardship and commitment to human rights and positive social impact.
 This will enable a holistic and inclusive view, resulting in a more sustainable landscape for all.

 Being part of the solution in our own operations is a key driver, but we intend to also work with our value chain.
 Stipulated in our Suppliers Sustainability Standard, by 2022 all our suppliers identified as having a high environmental impact will have a recognized system in place to identify and manage the environmental impact from their operations, with a particular focus on extractive raw material suppliers.
-Currently 63% have such systems in place.
+Currently 66 % of these suppliers have been qualified according to our Supplier Code of Conduct which requires them to have an environmental system in place.
 To achieve this, we will develop a Holcim biodiversity environmental training module for our extractive raw material suppliers to share our knowledge on environmental management systems, quarry rehabilitation and biodiversity measurement with them.

 Further, at Holcim, we do not source fibre containing paper bags from unknown sources and/or fibre coming from any potentially “controversial sources”.
 All of our kraft paper and paper sack suppliers have FSC/PEFC “Controlled Wood” certificates.